 2018 News: A California dispensary director and suspected pothead Barbara Blaser tells even strangers that they shouldn't smoke because her parents died of lung cancer, and then "admits she thinks a lot about secondhand smoke from cigarettes, but not pot."
 Go figure.
 And see the dangers, above.

 2017 News: From the Law of Unintended Consequences file:

 - The New York Times, though pro-pot, nonetheless compiled the data to show U.S. drug overdose deaths (which have exploded in the pro-pot era from 2000 to current).
 See the cost in lives destroyed (graph, left) of this one particular immoral policy advocated by Libertarians and the NY Times.
 For teens and adults intuit that if it's okay to smoke pot then it's okay to get high.

 - 57% of high school students after Colorado's decriminalization test positive for THC, according to the Daily Mail.

 - Since decriminalization, Colorado traffic fatalities soar, as does the THC-related fatalities.

-- The Atlantic reports, that pot, long claimed to "reduce nausea", ironically, is highly correlated to Cyclic Vomiting Syndrome.
+- The Atlantic reports, that pot, long claimed to "reduce nausea", ironically, is highly correlated to Cyclic Vomiting Syndrome in Colorado, California, etc.

-- Brought up from our archives: Bob Enyart debates pot with Tom Tancredo former presidential candidate.
+- Bob Enyart debates pot with Tom Tancredo former presidential candidate.

-2011 News Update: Habitual pot smoker and Tuscon massacre mass murderer Jared Loughner shot 10 killing six including a nine-year old child.
+2011 News: Habitual pot smoker and Tucson massacre mass murderer Jared Lee Loughner shot 10 killing six including a nine-year old child.

-2012 News Updates: From the You Can't Make this Stuff Up file:
+2012 News: From the You Can't Make this Stuff Up file: